 Free Wi-Fi is available throughout Lowther Lodge and you do not have to complete any forms to use it.
 However, we do collect information on the number and types of devices accessing the Wi-Fi, the types of sites being accessed and the amount of data being used.
 This information is solely used to monitor the amount of data being used and is not shared with third parties.
 We are unable to identify individuals from this data.

 7. Under 18s

-There are times when we collect data from under 18s, including applications for Young Geographer membership, attendance at School Member events and as part of the administration of competitions and awards.
+There are times when we collect data from under 18s, including applications for Student Membership, attendance at School Member events and as part of the administration of competitions and awards.

 The personal information that we collect in these circumstances is held securely and only used in relation to the purpose for which it was collected.